Where to live as a retiree in Spain?

 What we liked: a gorgeous, historic city.
 One of the most beautiful that we’ve ever visited.
 Lots of festivities, a very happening city.
 Great food, friendly people, lots of parks.

 What we didn’t like: Seville gets very hot in the summer, the city is actually one of the hottest in Spain.
 Lissette has a hard time with excessive heat.
-It doesn’t have a major airport and is not close to a major airport.
+It doesn’t have a major airport*.
 Not close to mountains and sea either.

 Conclusion: In many ways I compare Seville to Valencia.
 Both beautiful cities.
 The advantage of Valencia is better transport links.
 I think Seville is a great city to visit but I think (for us) it has a few too many negatives for long-term living.
 3 ½ out of 5.

 I mentioned at the top that our criteria changed.
 It happened during our time in Montreal and it was all because of Covid.
 Suddenly our first choice, Valencia, didn’t seem so appealing.
+Maybe because we had been cooped up in small apartments for so long.
 All of the benefits and conveniences of city life no longer seemed important.
 We decided that when we got back to Spain we’d check out a coastal town recommended by an expat friend.
 That town is Nerja.

 Nerja